-In June 1976, he was chrismated into the Orthodox Church at St. Mark parish in Bethesda, Maryland and sang in the choir and served as a reader.
+In June 1976, he was chrismated into the Orthodox Church at St. Mark parish in Bethesda, Maryland.
+He sang in the choir and served as a reader.
 He received a Bachelor’s of Arts degree in History from the University of Maryland, College Park in 1979.

 He married Janet Cunningham at St. Mark’s parish in August 1979.
-Je attended St. Vladimir’s Theological Seminary in Crestwood, New York and received a Master’s of Divinity in 1982.
+He attended St. Vladimir’s Theological Seminary in Crestwood, New York and received a Master’s of Divinity in 1982.

 Ordained to the Holy Deaconate in January 1981 at St. Mark’s parish, Father Mark served as a deacon at the Military Academy West Point and Assumption Orthodox parish in Clifton, New Jersey.

 In July 1982, he and Jan moved to California and served at Annunciation Orthodox parish in Santa Maria, California until January 1986.
 He was ordained to the Holy Priesthood there in February 1984.

 He served as an assistant rector of St. Nicholas’s parish in Saratoga, California and as a mission priest for three mission stations in the central valley of California from January 1986 to June 1987.

 Father Mark served in the U.S. Air Force as a reserve chaplain from October 1985 to May 1987.